EUTxO crash course

 In Cardano, an output is an object that describes at least two things:

 In addition, a data payload can also be added to outputs but let's not bother with that just now.
-The role of the value is pretty transparent, and it indicates how many assets hold the output.
+The role of the value is pretty transparent, and it indicates how many assets the output holds.

 Incidentally, Cardano supports two kinds of assets: the main protocol currency (a.k.a.
 Ada); and user-defined currencies.
 Both live side-by-side in values though slightly different rules apply to each.